Operation and Interpretation of Mill Springs Mill - Kentucky

 - Offeror's contact information, UEI, and CAGE Code.

-- Small business status and classification (e.g., HUBZone, 8(a), Women Owned).
+- Small business status and relevant classifications (e.g., HUBZone, 8(a), Women Owned).

 - Anticipation of submitting an offer if a solicitation is issued.